quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ## [1] "apple"    "banana"   "mandarin" "melon"
 ```

-When you want to extract elements of vectors, use the `[]` operator with index number of the elements.
+Once a vector is created, you can extract elements of vectors by the `[]` operator with index numbers of desired elements.

 ```r